EdilsonFilho/OBSAT-UFC/README.md

 ## OBSAT - UFC

 The purpose of this repository is to keep information about the AUTOSAT project that is competing in the 1st Brazilian Satellite Olympiad.
-Our project consists of two main experiments. \
+Our project consists of two main experiments: \
-1- Use blockchain for data protection and for cryptobootloader on nanosatelites. \ 2- Carry out fault tolerance tests on data stored in the satellite memory.
+1- Use blockchain for data protection and for cryptobootloader on nanosatelites  \ 2- Carry out fault tolerance tests on data stored in the satellite memory.  \